pr3d4t0r/ipwhere/README.md

 ipwhere won't start if the environment variable isn't defined.

-### Getting an IP2Location API Key
+### Getting an ipstack.io API key

-Head to http://www.ip2location.io, sign up to the service and follow the instructions.
-API keys are free for the first 30,000 requests.
-They take up to 10 minutes to be activated.
+Head to https://ipstack.io, sign up to the service and follow the instructions.
+Activation and usage are immediate.

 ### Query Frequency

-IP2Location is a free service, but require that API requests are spaced about 2 seconds apart to lighten their server load.
 If possible, use local caching as well.
+This will help you extend the number of monthly requests beyond the 1,000 limit imposed by ipstack.io.

-ipwhere makes a single query per call, so no attempt at pacing is done in this implementation.
+ipwhere makes a single query per call.
+Future versions may implement local caching to `/tmp` or similar.